AI4Bharat/Pralekha/README.md

 This dataset is released under the [**CC BY 4.0**](https://creativecommons.org/licenses/by/4.0/) license.

 # Citation
-If you used this repository or our models, please cite our work:
+If you use Pralekha in your work, please cite us:
 ```
 @article{suryanarayanan2024pralekha,
   title={Pralekha: An Indic Document Alignment Evaluation Benchmark},